5 Phases of Project Management (PMP)

 The 5 phases of project management include initiation, planning, execution, monitoring, and project closure.
 The Project Management Institute (PMI) originally developed these five phases.

 - Project Initiation Phase – a project is formally started, named, and defined at a broad level during this phase.
 Project sponsors and other important stakeholders due diligently decide whether or not to commit to a project.
 Depending on the nature of the project, feasibility studies are conducted.
 Or, as it may require, in an IT project – requirement gathering and analysis are performed in this phase.
 In the construction industry, a project charter is completed in this phase.

 - Project Planning Phase – a project management plan is developed comprehensively of individual plans for – cost, scope, duration, quality, communication, risk and resources.
 Some of the important activities that mark this phase are making WBS, development of schedule, milestone charts, GANTT charts, estimating and reserving resources, planning dates, and modes of communication with stakeholders based on milestones, deadlines, and important deliveries.
 A plan for managing identified and unidentified risks is determined as this may affect aspects of a project later on.
 Risk management planning includes: risk identification and analysis, risk mitigation approaches, and risk response planning.

 - Project Execution Phase – a project deliverable is developed and completed, adhering to a mapped-out plan.
-A lot of tasks during this phase capture project metrics through tasks like status meetings and project status updates, other status reports, human resource needs and performance reports.
-An important phase as it will help you understand whether your project will be a success or failure.
+A lot of tasks during this phase capture project metrics through tasks like status meetings and project status updates, other status reports, human resource needs, and performance reports.
+This is an important phase, as it will help you understand whether your project will be a success or failure.

 - Project Closure Phase – A project is formally closed.
-It includes a series of important tasks such as delivering the product, relieving resources, reward and recognition to the team members and formal termination of contractors in case they were employed on the project.
+It includes a series of important tasks such as delivering the product, relieving resources, rewarding team members, and formal termination of contractors in case they were employed on the project.